aazksolutionsllc/visionauth/README.md

 # VisionAuth - Where APIs are born secure

-A modern, professional website for Floqen — a platform that unifies the API lifecycle: Design → Publish Securely → Test → Subscribe → Consume.
+A modern, professional website for VisionAuth — a platform that unifies the API lifecycle: Design → Publish Securely → Test → Subscribe → Consume.

 ## 🎨 Design Theme